appfeel/admob-google-cordova/README.md

 #### admob.events.onAdClosed
 Called when the user is about to return to the application after clicking on an ad.
+Please note that `onResume` event is raised when an interstitial is closed.

 * e: JSON object.
 *Example:* `{ adType : "banner" }`